Skip to main content

 File Expiration

-File retention is a critical part of data governance so your organization can comply with rules and regulations, save storage space, protect sensitive information, and keep data accurate by managing how long files are kept.
+File expiration and retention are critical aspects of data governance.
+These settings help organizations comply with regulations, manage storage efficiently, protect sensitive information, and maintain data accuracy by defining how long files are kept.

-Use the File Expiration feature to control your data retention settings per-folder.
-When you've enabled the retention settings for a folder, the platform will automatically delete any files from that folder that have not been modified within the specified number of days.
+Use the File Expiration feature to configure expiration rules on a per-folder basis.
+Once expiration is enabled for a folder, the platform automatically deletes files that have not been modified within the specified number of days.

 The File Expiration setting only affects files, so your folder structure will be left intact.